Safety for Outlet Strips

 - High voltage items can cause an overload to outlet strips.
 Objects such as refrigerators, microwaves or space heaters.

-- Do not locate a surge protector in a moist environment.
+- Do not locate a surge protector in a moist or wet environment.

 - Also, don’t locate a power strip in any area where carpet, furniture, or any other item will cover it.
 These items will limit or prevent air circulation.